rapidsai/rapids.ai/README.md

 ## Deployment process

-1. Submit proposed changes as a PR to this repo from the contributor's fork
+1. Submit proposed changes as a PR to this repo from the contributor's fork, targetting the `gh-pages` branch
 2. Review PR providing feedback and request any necessary changes
+3. Use the Netlify preview to test and verify the changes in the PR
-3. Approve PR merging into `gh-pages` of this repo
+4. Approve and merge PR into `gh-pages` of this repo
-4. Verify the staging site https://rapidsai.github.io/rapidsai-staging/ to ensure there are no errors or issues after merge
-5. Approve promotion to PROD
-   - This is done through a CI process that merges `gh-pages` of this repo into the PROD repo and updates the `_config.yml` to match PROD
-6. Verify PROD site updated
+4. Verify site updated by visiting https://rapids.ai